Last updated: August 19, 2024

 Every home loan has two parts: principal and interest.
 The principal is the amount you borrow, and the interest is what you pay to borrow the money.
 Different types of home loans give you choices on how to structure your interest payments to meet your specific financial needs.

-When shopping for a home loan, there are two major types of loans that you can choose from: a fixed-rate mortgage or an adjustable-rate mortgage (ARM).
+When shopping for a home loan, there are two major types of interest rates that you can choose from: a fixed-rate mortgage or an adjustable-rate mortgage (ARM).

 The main features of a fixed-rate mortgage are: